aresti/bryn/deploy_tools/local_deployment.md

 - setup venv and install requirements
 - obtain credentials for auth_settings.py and a copy of locals.py
 - pre-commit install (to install hooks)
+- use foreman to start webpack and django dev servers: nf start -j Procfile.dev

+If outside of the climb network, use:

 - sshuttle --dns -H -r user@someVMwithinCLIMB 0/0